 Once you apply for SNAP benefits in MI, a representative from the office will file your application the same day.
 This will allow for the verification process to begin.

 Subsequently, the representative from your local SNAP office can also notify you of your food stamp application status.
-You may also arrive in person to check for your application status.
+You can check your status by calling the local SNAP office.
+You may also arrive in person to check your application status.

 One detail to note is that if you have been provided a case number, you will have to present that number to be able to check your status.
 You will also have to verify your identity by providing some sort of personal information that was on your application, such as your Social Security number.